chug2k/Instructor-Syllabus/tech-interviews/whiteboarding-questions.md

 TECH QUESTION:
 1) What do you value in a mentor?
 2) What is a stack overflow?
 3) What would you get if you add the string "hello" to the number 3?
+(In JavaScript vs Ruby?)

 PROMPT:
 Create a function that takes in a string with multiple words and returns a string with the letters in each word reversed.
 The words should remain in the same order.
 (Can be done in JavaScript or Ruby)